borntofrappe/flutter-animation-tutorial/README.md

 )
 ```

-Repeat the same setup in a different screen and Flutter creates the animation.
+In the moment you repeat the same structure in a different screen, with the `Hero` widget and the `tag` field, animates the transition between pages.

 ## Mixin

-Mixin provide an interface to include additional functionalities.
+Mixins provide an interface to include additional functionalities.

 As an example, a `User` class might define a method so that every instance can invoke the function.